 Church Of Scotland, Social Care Council (CrossReach)

-Collectively our services work with over 200 counsellors, offering generic and perinatal counselling and therapy five days a week, Monday to Friday.
-Specific times and days of the week can be found on our website: www.crossreach.org.uk
+Collectively our services work with over 200 counsellors, offering counselling and therapy sessions five days a week, Monday to Friday.
+For more details please go to: www.crossreach.org.uk.

 Training, qualifications & experience